 The recipe I have had since I was a girl.
 I think I made it for the first time at school when I was 11/12 years old??
 I still love this Spice cake very much and wanted to blow some new life into it.
-Normally I only put a little bit of icing sugar on top of the cake but this time I wanted it to be more luxereus and special.
+Normally I only put a little bit of icing sugar on top of the cake but this time I wanted it to be more luxurious and special.
 I decide to put some caramelized nuts onto it.
 I found a special mix in the store with different kinds of nuts together with cranberries and raisins and that was going to be for my topping.

-I have never tried to make caramelize nuts before so this might be nicer in an other way, but for a first time it’s not that bad.
+I have never tried to make caramelize nuts before so this might be nicer in another way, but for a first time, it’s not that bad.
 My husband loves it, but I think it’s a bit too sweet for me.
 The combination of the Spice cake with the nuts and raisins I love though.

 This is what you need for the Spice cake:

 250 gram sugar